• 770 Industrial Drive Unit A, Cary, IL 60013

 What Is Insulation R-value?

-Simply put, the R in insulation R-value indicates resistance—this is used as the basic measurement of the heat resistance of the insulation material and is calculated per inch of width.
+Simply put, the R in insulation R-value indicates resistance — this is used as the basic measurement of the heat resistance of the insulation material and is calculated per inch of width.
 Here’s an example:

 How Is Insulation R-Value Calculated?

-How Much Insulation Do I Need?
+How Much Insulation Do I Need in My Home?

-• Regional location
+• The regional location

-• Size and age of your home
+• The size and age of your home

 • And more

-Chicago is in Zone 5, so ENERGY STAR recommends the following:
+Chicago is in Zone 5, so ENERGY STAR® recommends the following:

-1. For an un-insulated attic, you will need an R-value of 49-60
+• For an un-insulated attic, you’ll need an R-value of 49 to 60.

 Of course, these recommendations are merely estimates, so it’s important to consult with a professional who can properly inspect your home and any existing insulation to identify your specific needs and offer a variety of budget-friendly solutions.

-Types of Insulation
+Types of Insulation We Offer

 Products We Install